mz27Dev/mz27Dev/README.md

 I'm Mohamed, an aspiring high school researcher & developer with a passion of building software that solves real problems.

-I mostly work on - Python, Javascript, and C++.
+I mostly work on - Python and Javascript.

 I also do some frontend design with tools like Figmna and Affinity.